canonical/ubuntu-security-guide/templates/doc/man8/usg.md

 : Sets the path to the tailoring-file, which contains a set of rules-selectors and value-customization elements, effectively letting the user customize the rules which will be applied.
 If that option is used, then the **profile** parameter is **ignored**!
 This option can be used for both commands.
 Check the **Tailoring Files** section for more info on them.

 # EXAMPLES
-1. audit system using DISA-STIG profile

-    `# usg audit stig`

-2. audit and remediate system using CIS Level 1 Server profile
+1. audit and remediate system using CIS Level 1 Server profile

     `# usg fix cis_level1_server`

-3. generate tailoring file based on profile cis\_level2\_workstation
+2. generate tailoring file based on profile cis\_level2\_workstation

     `# usg generate-tailoring cis_level2_workstation /root/cis_level2_workstation-tailoring.xml`

-4. generate fix script based on the previous tailoring file
+3. generate fix script based on the previous tailoring file

     `# usg generate-fix --output /root/usg_fix_script.sh --tailoring-file /root/cis_level2_workstation-tailoring.xml`

-5. generate a default tailoring file for the system based on cis\_level2\_workstation
+4. generate a default tailoring file for the system based on cis\_level2\_workstation

     `# usg generate-tailoring cis_level2_workstation /etc/usg/default-tailoring.xml`